WideEyeLabs/AtomicUI/README.md

 ## How To Get Started

-AtomicUI can be installed via CocoaPods by adding "pod 'AtomicUI', git: 'Update URL after repo is created'" to your Podfile.
+AtomicUI can be installed via CocoaPods by adding "pod 'AtomicUI', git: 'https://github.com/WideEyeLabs/AtomicUI.git'" to your Podfile.

 ### AtomSlideController